Updated October 2022

 After that, the trail gets a lot steeper and there are parts where ropes are used.
 From here to the peak the hike is exhausting, and because parts of the path are eroded you must watch your step carefully.

 Our recommendation would be to avoid this hike completely if there’s been recent rain as the trail will be slippery.
-If the weather’s been good, then start early as by the afternoon the peak is sometimes shrouded in cloud.
+If the weather’s been good, then start early with your guide as by the afternoon the peak is sometimes shrouded in cloud.
 If that’s the case you will miss out on spectacular panoramic views across the island and out into the Pacific.